Andy Hunter: from IT to bookshop.org, the underdog taking on Amazon

-In 2009, Hunter founded non-profit Electric Literature, a digital publisher of literary content—mostly short fiction distributed on iPads, e-readers or as PDFs, EPubs and audiobooks.
-In 2015, he went on to co-create Literary Hub, a site aggregating the best of the literary internet, which quickly became a go-to source for literary news, reviews and writing for book lovers worldwide.
+In 2009, Hunter founded the nonprofit Electric Literature, a digital publisher of literary content—mostly short fiction distributed on iPads, e-readers, or as PDFs, EPubs, and audiobooks.
+In 2015, he went on to co-create Literary Hub, a site aggregating the best of the literary internet, which quickly became a go-to source for literary news, reviews, and writing for book lovers worldwide.

 Through his stint in the IT industry and his degree in philosophy, Hunter also honed his analytical thinking skills.
 For Bookshop, Hunter looked at what it means to run a bookstore today, and the problems that keep bookstores from competing online—mainly the inability to rival Amazon’s inventory and delivery time—or even just having an easy-to-navigate website for placing orders.

 “Bookshop gives [independent booksellers] a way to compete with Amazon and it takes away all the barriers.
 When stores come out of the pandemic they will be stronger, in that they will all have learned how to sell books online very quickly.
 If that remains part of their business model, they’re going to be better equipped to survive,” said Hunter.